foodmicrobe.com

 There are certain circumstances which require zero tolerances for pathogens.
 However more frequently there are acceptable limits set, albeit with statistical accuracy or inaccuracy depending upon whether you subsequently suffer from food poisoning.
 Microbes are traditionally ingested in fermented foods and this has developed into the subject of pre- and probiotics with refuted health benefits.
 Whether engineered 'functional foods' will be able to attain consumer acceptance remains to be seen.

-In recent years the Web has become an invaluable source of information and to reflect this a range of useful food safety resource sites are given in the back to encourage the reader to boldly go and surf.
+The Web has become an invaluable source of information and to reflect this a range of useful food safety resource sites are given in the back to encourage the reader to boldly go and surf.
 Although primarily aimed for undergraduate and postgraduate courses I hope the books will also be of use to those working in industry.

 Specific learning outcomes